 Bicycle and Pedestrian Connections

 Once completed, the Atlantic County Bikeway – in concert with the Camden County Link and Somers Point-Pleasantville trail – will serve as a recreational and transportation asset that helps connect South Jersey communities.
 Since the bikeway cannot pass through every population center, it is essential that bicycle and pedestrian facilities be developed to connect the trail with nearby communities and activity centers.
-These connections will facilitate non-motorized access the local and regional trail network and help the system reach its maximum potential.
+These connections will facilitate non-motorized access the local and regional trails network and help the system reach its maximum potential.

 Examples of primary connections are highlighted below (north to south).
-Further opportunities to connect the Atlantic County Bikeway with nearby destinations including Vineland, Atlantic Cape Community College, the Hamilton Mall, Egg Harbor City, and other local and regional destinations should also be explored.
+Further opportunities to connect the Atlantic County Bikeway with nearby destinations, including Vineland, Atlantic Cape Community College, the Hamilton Mall, Egg Harbor City, and other local and regional destinations should also be explored.

 - Town of Hammonton – it will be important to link the northern portion of the trail with Hammonton, which is a major local population center and attraction.
 This spur could be developed as a separate off-road path along NJ 54 or other roads through Folsom and Winslow.